mobile app bar

 Los Angeles Lakers forward LeBron James (23) and guard Luka Doncic (77) react after a play during the fourth quarter against the LA Clippers at Crypto.com Arena.

-He believes that LeBron’s already impressive scoring record would have been out of this world if he’d had a teammate of Luka’s caliber earlier in his career.
+The NFL legend believes that LeBron’s already impressive scoring record would have been out of this world if he’d had a teammate of Luka’s caliber earlier in his career.

-Sharpe pointed to LeBron’s shooting numbers since Luka arrived in L.A. as proof that he would have scored even more points if he had as creative as Luka by his side this whole time.
-He estimates that LeBron’s assist numbers would have taken a hit, but the increased scoring would have made up for it.
+Sharpe pointed to LeBron’s shooting numbers since Luka arrived in L.A. as proof that he would have scored even more points if he had someone as creative by his side the whole time.
+Let’s examine whether Sharpe’s theory holds water.

 LeBron has been accused of being too unselfish in the past, such as in instances when he has passed up taking the game’s final shot in order to find an open teammate.
-It’s important to remember that passing and making his teammates better has always been an important part of LeBron’s game, even more than scoring.
+It’s important to remember that passing and making his teammates better has always been an important part of his game, even more than scoring.

 LeBron certainly would have been more efficient as a scorer if he always had Luka, and Sharpe is smart to point out his increased shooting numbers since Luka arrived.
-It’s a tricky balancing act, though, because in LeBron’s early Cleveland years, he needed to assume a larger scoring burden because his supporting cast wasn’t strong.
+After Luka’s arrival, James’ field goal percentage has increased from 51.5% to 53.2%.
+So has his rebounds per game 9.3 with the Slovenian by his side compared to 7.8 earlier.

-LeBron would be more efficient, but he’d also be shooting less because Luka is such a high usage player.
+At present, LeBron would be more efficient, but he’d also be shooting less because Luka is such a high usage player.
 Those two things would balance out to keep LeBron at around the same scoring level.

+The real benefit in having Luka would reflect the most in wins and losses.
 LeBron wasn’t able to get over the hump until he joined forces with Dwyane Wade and Chris Bosh in Miami.
 He wasn’t able to win a title in Cleveland until he had Kyrie Irving.
-Sub Luka in for Boobie Gibson or Delonte West and suddenly LeBron has a chance to win a ring in Cleveland the first time around.

-In the end, it’s difficult to imagine LeBron James scoring more than he already has.
+In the end, it’s difficult to imagine James scoring more than he already has.
 His numbers are already so immense, and he’s scored so much despite that never being the primary strength of his game.

 At this point in his career, having someone like Luka is a godsend that could delay his retirement just enough to give him a real chance at a fifth championship.